Inspiring the Next Generation with Arduino Alvik

 Alvik keeps a happy face, even when its program isn't working.

-Is MicroPython the Solution?
+Is MicroPython the Key to Inspiration?

 Take your bike